 How to use protein and weightlifting to fight obesity

 There are also few international studies on short term weight loss and long-term weight loss.
 And there are even fewer involving an increasingly obese population.
-This study will also be one of the first to detail the effectiveness of weightlifting in short- and long-term weight loss.
-Check out: why did the Atkins diet fail or did it.
+This study will also be one of the first to detail weightlifting’s effectiveness in short- and long-term weight loss.
+It is true protein resistance training can fight obesity.